Skip to content

 While William Alexander was building his country estate in 1761, Alexander and the East Jersey Proprietors authorized another home in Perth Amboy.
 See the video below:

-Architect and builder John Edward Pryor also built the Royal Governors house called the Proprietary House in Perth Amboy. which still stands today.
-Get an idea of what the Stirling Manor looked like from this similar home in New Jersey.
+Architect and builder John Edward Pryor also built the Royal Governors’ House, the Proprietary House, in Perth Amboy, which still stands today.
+This similar home in New Jersey gives an idea of what the Stirling Manor looked like.

 • In October 1641, William, Earl of Stirling, deeded the “Stirling Island” to Thomas Mayhew of Watertown, Massachusetts Bay.
 Yes, Stirling owned Nantucket AND Martha’s Vineyard.